LearnersGuild/partners/Guiding Principles/Learners Guild Values.md

 We acknowledge that these gaps exist, and we are dedicated to closing them.

 We are inspired by efforts like those of Chris Argyris, who recognized the existence of these gaps as a prime hindrance to organizational effectiveness and even learning in the specific.
-We will work to create easily learnable methods that help individuals communicate in ways that don’t arouse defensive reactions in others, and that enable individuals to receive and integrate feedback.<sup name="a4">[^4]</sup>
+We will work to create easily learnable methods that help individuals communicate in ways that don’t arouse defensive reactions in others, and that enable individuals to receive and integrate feedback.[^4]

-## Four Personal Agreements

-In all interactions with each other and with our stakeholders we do our best to conduct ourselves with:

-* **Kindness:** Treating myself and others with dignity, respect and an open heart.
-* **Integrity:** Speaking my truth clearly and authentically.
-Keeping my word.
-Calling out and repairing my mistakes (even when no one is looking).
-* **Whole-heartedness:** Being present.
-Fully engaging in my work.
-Mind, body, heart and spirit.
-Not holding back.
-* **Full responsibility:** Assuming full ownership of our collective purpose and my role(s) in it.
-Never blaming or avoiding.

-Furthermore, we all share responsibility for holding each other accountable to these agreements.
+## Rooted Membership

+We believe that the ideal ownership of a corporation is in the hands of stakeholders who are directly involved in its workings.
+These stakeholders can be employees, customers, members, alumni, partners, communities in which they operate and/or working founders, depending on the structure and stage of an organization.[^5]

+As founders, investors, and partners we will make a sincere effort over time, to transition the ownership of the corporation, in whole or in part, to its stakeholders.
+We do this, with full consideration, and without compromising our fiduciary duty to ourselves, our stakeholders, and the company.

 ---